Meta facebook tracking pixel

 What Is Cervical Cancer Screening?

-Ages 21-29: Individuals with a cervix should begin Pap tests at the age of 21.
-If results are normal, your doctor may say to get screened again in three years.
+Ages 21-29: This age group should begin Pap tests at the age of 21.
+If results are normal, your doctor may tell you to get screened again in three years.

-Over 65: Your doctor may suggest to not continue with cervical screening at this age if you have had regular screenings with normal results in prior years.
+Over 65: Your doctor may suggest not continuing with cervical screening at this age if you have had regular screenings with normal results in prior years.

 • Abnormal vaginal bleeding